intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 years, with no term limits on renewal.
 The IESG and IAB shall determine their own processes for making these appointments.
-Community members who have concerns about the performance of an RSWG chair should direct their feedback to appointing body.
+Community members who have concerns about the performance of an RSWG chair should direct their feedback to the appropriate appointing body.
 The IESG and IAB shall have the power to remove their appointed chairs at their discretion at any time, and to name a replacement who shall serve the remainder of the original chair's term.